 Money Back Guarantee

-Send an e-mail to email@example.com if you unhappy with your purchase for any reason and we will issue a full refund.
+Send us an email if you’re unhappy with your purchase for any reason and we will issue a full refund.

 How Subchapter S Corps Are Taxed: If you’re going to be starting an s-corporation, you should understand a little about how they are taxed.